prakashpandya/First_Repo/README.md

 # First_Repo
-This is my girst Repo on GitHub.
+This is my Repo on GitHub.
 Author = Prakash Pandya